 To return to the document details page of the content volume, click the curled red arrow above the left-hand pane.
 To go straight to the document details page of the depicted index volume, click the same arrow above the right-hand pane.

 Associated content and indexes in separate volumes can also be navigated the other way round, i.e. by starting with an index and finding associated content volumes.
 Here is the document details page of an external index, IOR/Z/B/22:

 The sections into which the volume has been subdivided are listed under the ‘Indexes’ heading.
 Clicking on an index section title reverses the approach detailed above – the first image of the section is displayed in the right-hand pane, whilst the content volume(s) with which the index is associated are listed in the left-hand pane until one is chosen to display.

 Users are advised that the history of the India Office Records archives, including duplication of records and losses through discarding and misadventure, muddies the relationship of the external indexes and their associated content, particularly as regards pagination.
-For more information, see Margaret Makepeace's introductory essay.
+For more information, see Margaret Makepeace and Antonia Moon's introductory essay.

 The small number of printed or typescript volumes have been made fully searchable through the use of Optical Character Recognition (OCR) software.
 These volumes are indicated in the document list by a ‘printed page’ icon next to their title and are fully searchable through the ‘Search document’ box above the metadata on their document details page and through their image viewer.